 Lampedusa is the southernmost island of Italy and Europe, actually closest to the African continent.
 The beautiful turquoise waters are a stark contrast to the arid, desert-like landscape and villages.
-This is where Daniela Freggi set up the Rescue Center more than 20 years ago, when it was sponsored by WWF Italy.
+This is where our Association set up the Rescue Center more than 30 years ago, supporting the actions of the Sea Turtle Program of WWF Italy.

-The first location of the Lampedusa Turtle Rescue was spacious and a beautiful hospital for the sea turtles tanks where to care of animals brought by fishermen and locals.
-However, it wasn’t a convenient location– being far from the sea, it was difficult to pump water to.
-So, the Center moved in 2009 to the Stazione Marittima, a building utilized by the Italian Coast Guard, which was located in the entrance of the port and enabled easy access for visitors and fisherman.
-However in February 2020 the center moved.
-Now operating in the far south east of the island, next to the acquacoltra, the site offers sufficient space to accommodate the tanks where turtles can be cared for and shown to visitors and fishermen for educational purpose as well as a separate building containing the lab and operating room.
+The first location of the Lampedusa Turtle Rescue was spacious with a beautiful garden for the sea turtles tanks where to care of animals brought by fishermen and locals.
+It wasn’t a convenient location– being far from the sea, it was difficult to pump seawater to. >In 2009 the Center moved to the Stazione Marittima, a building anymore utilized by the Italian Coast Guard, which was located in the entrance of the port and enabled easy access for visitors and fisherman.
+In February 2020 the Center moved in the far south east of the island, hosted in the Lampedusa Acquacolture: the site offers space to accommodate special tanks where turtles can be cared for and shown to visitors and fishermen for educational purpose without any disturbance.
+In a separate building there are hosted the lab and surgery room.
 During the summer months, the Center is open to the public from 17:00-19:00 Monday-Saturday.
 Please check our social media for accurate times and to arrange a visit in the winter months.

 The Rescue Center hosts approximately 200 turtles annually, most of which are accidentally captured by fishermen.
-Others are brought from the WWF centers in other parts of Sicily, tourists or local residents.
+Others are brought from the WWF teams in other parts of Sicily, tourists or local residents.
 All efforts are supported by the Guardia Costiera (Coast Guard), Carabinieri and Guardia di Finanza (Italian police).

 The Rescue Center relies on volunteer efforts to carry out their main objectives.
 Upon arriving, you can see our resident turtles (read more), learn about veterinary activity, sustainability, the Mediterranean ocean ecosystems, and meet our wonderful Italian and international volunteers.
 You may hear stories of efforts and difficulties, as well as huge recovery success from the efforts of biologists, conservationists, and veterinarians alike.